ibexa/documentation-developer/docs/update_and_migration/from_4.4/update_from_4.4.md

 #### Migrate richtext namespaces

-If you earlier upgraded from v3.3 to v4.x and haven't run the migratescript yet, do it now, run:
+If you earlier upgraded from v3.3 to v4.x and haven't run the migrate script yet, do it now, run:

 `./bin/console ibexa:migrate:richtext-namespaces`